• Analysis of CVE-2024-31497: Biased ECDSA Nonce Generation in PuTTY

 Phish Tale of the Week

 Often times phishing campaigns, created by malicious actors, target users by utilizing social engineering.
-For example, in this text message, the actors are appearing as Royal Mail, a courier service, and informing you that action needs to be taken regarding your package’s delivery.
-The message politely explains that “RoyalMail” is holding our parcel at the nearest PO Depot, and that we just need to rearrange a delivery in order to receive it.
+For example, in this text message, the actors are appearing as the USPS and informing you that action needs to be taken regarding your package’s delivery.
+The message politely explains that “USPS” is holding our package that we ordered at “the warehouse,” and that we just need to confirm our address in order to get it delivered.
 It seems both urgent and genuine, so why shouldn’t we visit the link they sent us?
 Luckily, there’s plenty of reasons that point to this being a scam.

 Here’s how we can tell not to click on this smishing link: